aws-samples/aws-online-data-migration-workshop/module5/README.md

 **Create target Amazon FSx for Windows File Server, file share**
 -----------------------------

+Note: for all remaining tasks use **Google Chrome**,that was just installed, for your internet browser sessions.

 We are now going to create a target SMB share on the Amazon FSx for Windows File Server instance

 1. Within your Windows Server EC2 instance, click on the Windows **Start** icon in the bottom left hand corner and type **fsmgmt.msc** and press Enter